matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 So if you should find yourself in an unknown domain wondering what to monitor, try the USE method there too.

-# Next steps
+# Next steps - tooling

-Exactly what sort of software to use to track all these things is something I'll leave for another post.
+There are a number of software packages that can help you track the sort of metrics covered here so I won't try to cover them in detail.
-But if you're really just getting started here are a few workable options:
+But if you're really just getting started here are a few options I've had experience with:

 ## [Statsd](https://github.com/etsy/statsd/) -> [Graphite](http://graphite.wikidot.com/)